kubevirt/kubevirt/docs/metrics.md

 Indication for a virt-controller that is ready to take the lead.
 Type: Gauge.

 ### kubevirt_vmi_cpu_affinity
-The vcpu affinity details.
+Details the cpu pinning map via boolean labels in the form of vcpu_X_cpu_Y.
 Type: Counter.

 ### kubevirt_vmi_filesystem_capacity_bytes_total
 Total VM filesystem capacity in bytes.
 Type: Gauge.